semaphoreci/docs/custom-ci-cd-environment-with-docker_5caf3f432c7d3a392f9ceb50.md

-Note: *This is a beta feature.
-Updates might not be backward compatible.*

 Semaphore CI/CD jobs can be run inside Docker images.
 This allows you to define a custom build environment with pre-installed tools and dependencies needed for your project.